Skip to main content

 • Other providers, such as ScrapeAPI, ScrapeDo, and Web Unlocker by Bright Data, have adopted domain-level pricing elements without full transparency, leaving users to discover costs through trial and error.

-State Of Web Scraping 2025 - Zyte Dynamic Pricing Cost Estimator
+State Of Web Scraping 2025 - Zyte API Tier Pricing

 However, the introduction of domain-level pricing has led to a number of challenges:

-• Opaque Pricing: Many providers do not clearly disclose domain-specific costs, making it harder to predict and budget for scraping projects.
+• Opaque Pricing: Many providers do not clearly disclose domain-specific costs with user friendly tools, making it harder to predict and budget for scraping projects.

-• Inconsistent Pricing Across Providers: The cost of scraping a site like Amazon can vary significantly between providers, with little correlation to success rates or overall performance.
+• Inconsistent Pricing Across Providers: The cost of scraping a site like Amazon can vary significantly between providers, with little-to-no correlation to success rates or overall performance.

 • Limited Savings on Easier Domains: While challenging domains see price increases, easier domains rarely experience meaningful cost reductions, leaving users with higher overall expenses.